jbrjake/caturlog/README.md

 ### Version 0.5.5: More Polish ###
 * I want to etching to separate sections
-* I want the table view to be resizable horizontally
-* I want to document the codebase
-* I want the image views to have slightly rounded corners
+* I want the image view to have slightly rounded corners
 * Auto-refresh tableview when image downloads complete
 * Delete url from omnibar when image downloads complete
 * Progress indicator for download so the user knows something is happening